epiGnosko/bunker.github.io/README.md

 # Class Bunker Organizer
 Find out how many classes you can safely bunk and avoid falling out in studies.
-Works as a web app as well as a PWA (progressive web app)
+Works as a web app as well as a PWA (progressive web app).
+<b>Completely serverless, so your data stays on your device, nowhere else.</b>

 ## Installation as a PWA
 You can use this like any other app on your phone, it has been made to be run offline without issues.
 Follow the instructions underneath to add it as a PWA.